pierfied/BSTSB/README.md

 `bstsb -bg command here`

 ### Example
-If I want to run a long python script and don't want to sit around for a while I could do the following:
+If you want to run a long python script and don't want to sit around for a while you could do the following:

 `bstsb -bg python long_script.py`